trapexit/mergerfs/README.md

 # TOOLING

-Find extra tooling to help with managing `mergerfs` at: https://github.com/trapexit/mergerfs-tools
+Find tooling to help with managing `mergerfs` at: https://github.com/trapexit/mergerfs-tools

 * fsck.mergerfs: Provides permissions and ownership auditing and the ability to fix them
+* mergerfs.mktrash: Creates FreeDesktop.org Trash specification compatible directories on a mergerfs mount

 # TIPS / NOTES